Project Blue Book: Criticism

 Hynek was an associate member of the Robertson Panel, which recommended that UFOs needed debunking.
 A few years later, however, Hynek claimed that Air Force personnel were indifferent, incompetent, and conducted shoddy research.
 Hynek notes that during its existence, critics dubbed Blue Book "The Society for the Explanation of the Uninvestigated."
 Regarding Ruppelt, Hynek wrote, "In my contacts with him I found him to be honest and seriously puzzled about the whole phenomenon," and of Friend he wrote, "Of all the officers I worked with in Blue Book, Colonel Friend earned my respect [and] conducted himself with dignity and a total lack of the bombast that characterized several of the other Blue Book heads."
 Hynek claimed that Quintanilla "disregard[ed] any evidence that was counter to his hypothesis."
 Hynek also reported bitter exchanges with Moody, describing Moody as "the master of the possible: possible balloon, possible aircraft, possible birds, which then became, by his own hand (and I argued with him violently at times) the probable."

 Author and columnist Robert Sheaffer has written that Project Blue Book "amassed 12,618 reports, and none of them amounted to anything significant, or added to our knowledge of any subject, even after more than 50 years of investigation."

 Project Blue Book in fiction

+Project UFO

+Jack Webb produced and narrated Project U.F.O., a 1978-1979 television series based on Project Blue Book (though shifting the investigation to the present day rather than its original 1950s-1960s era.)

+The series followed two Air Force investigators, William Jordan as Major Jake Gatlin (replaced in the second season by Edward Winter as Major Ben Ryan), and Caskey Swaim as Staff Sergeant (later Technical Sergeant) Harry Fitz, covering a wide variety of UFO incidents.

+A former Project Blue Book officer served as the technical advisor for the series.
+Each episode ended with the following statement superimposed over the U.S. Air Force service mark: "The United States Air Force, after twenty-two years of investigations, concluded that none of the unidentified flying objects reported and evaluated posed a threat to our national security."

 Twin Peaks

-Project Blue Book played a major role in the second season of the 1990–1991 TV series Twin Peaks.
+Project Blue Book played a major role in the second season of the 1990–1991 television series Twin Peaks.
 Major Garland Briggs, an Air Force officer who worked on the program, approaches protagonist Dale Cooper and reveals that Cooper's name turned up in an otherwise nonsensical radio transmission intercepted by the Air Force, which inexplicably originated from the woods surrounding the town of Twin Peaks.
 As the season progresses, it is revealed that the source of the transmission is the transdimensional realm of the Black Lodge, inhabited by beings which feed on the human emotions of pain and suffering; it eventually comes out that Briggs worked with Cooper's rival, corrupt FBI agent Windom Earle, on Project Blue Book, and that the two men apparently uncovered evidence of the Lodge during the course of their work.